underscoreio/essential-slick/src/pages/8-play-slick.md

 our `Schema` is no longer a case class, but a case object.
 This is because we are no longer passing in a Profile, but rather mixing in the `HasDatabaseConfig` trait.
-We are also providing a way to get a concrete implemenation of `DatabaseConfig`, using  `DatabaseConfigProvider`.
+We are also providing a way to get a concrete implementation of `DatabaseConfig`, using  `DatabaseConfigProvider`.

 ``` scala